-I spent the early part of my career in archaeological research before returning to school for an M.A. in History and a Certificate in Museum Studies.
-Along the way, I added more intensive training in American material culture and museum collections management practices as well as a crash course in exhibition planning and coordination.
-Now, I am excited to take on new challenges towards interpretive and comprehensive museum planning.
+I spent the early part of my career in 18th- and 19th-century American historical archaeology, and the last few years researching material culture and personal stories of the time period leading up to, during, and following the Holocaust and World War II.
+Along the way, I added an M.A. in History and a Certificate in Museum Studies, more intensive training in American material culture and museum collections management practices, as well as a crash course in exhibition planning and coordination.
+I also added work in digital course development and content management to the mix.
+Now, I am excited to take on new challenges in the museum field.
 I value working as a contributing member of a project team and believe that the best results emerge from a work environment that has interrelated and multi-disciplinary perspectives.

 The largest project I initiated was an equipment and media inventory.
 Implementing a barcode system, I consolidated and cataloged hundreds of cables, computers, videos, and DVDs, followed by a wholesale reorganization of the collection.